burrito-elixir/burrito/README.md

 Furthermore, these tools depend on NIFs that we need to cross-compile for any of the environments that we support, from one common build server, running in our CI environment.

 We were heavily inspired by [Bakeware](https://github.com/bake-bake-bake/bakeware), which lays a lot of the ground work for our approach.
-Ultimately we implemented and expanded upon many of Bakeware's ideas using.
-[Zig](https://ziglang.org/).
+Ultimately we implemented and expanded upon many of Bakeware's ideas using [Zig](https://ziglang.org/).

 #### Feature Overview
 * Builds a self-extracting archive for a Mix project, targeting Windows, MacOS, and Linux, containing: